 1. Partly Cloudy: Slight Cost of Living Increase

-It's not the 2.8% increase retirees received in 2019, but the 2020 cost-of-living adjustment (COLA) of 1.6% is, at least, something.
+It's not as big as the 2.8% increase retirees received in 2019, but the 2021 cost-of-living adjustment (COLA) of 1.3% is, at least, something.
 And it's intended to cover increased Medicare costs.
-For the average retiree, the increase means just under $25 more each month, and closer to $50 for higher wage earners.
+For the average retiree, the increase means about $20 more each month.

 The maximum wage cap limits the amount of your income that's subject to Social Security taxes.
-That limit increased in 2020 to $137,700—up from $132,900.
-The maximum monthly benefits limit, or how much you can collect, also increased to $3,011.
+That limit increased in 2021 to $142,800—up from $137,700.
+The maximum monthly benefits limit, or how much you can collect, also increased to $3,148.
 This should be good news in retirement for workers who may be at the top of the income scale.

 If you collect Social Security and work part-time, the amount you can earn without your benefit being reduced has been raised.
 How much depends on whether you've reached full retirement age (FRA)—the age at which you can receive100% of your benefits.